 Among the best weight-loss apps we’ve found is one called Noom.
 It’s simply amazing how the doctors behind Noom took the user’s experience to heart – promoting human interaction and a personalized weight-loss plan.

-We’re also thrilled to offer Dietspotlight readers access to a 14-day trial of Noom for a limited time.
+We’re also thrilled to offer Dietspotlight readers access to a free trial of Noom for a limited time.

 Athlean-X is a training and supplement company.
 Some of the supplements available from the company include: